ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 PyPI packages follow semantic versioning while gRPC Protobuf API versions typically follow a simplified ``v*`` versioning pattern.
-It is not expected to synchronize the PyPI package version with the Protobuf API version, and multiple public APIs can be exposed similtaniously.
+It is not expected to synchronize the PyPI package version with the Protobuf API version, and multiple public APIs can be exposed simultaneously.
 For example, if you have a ``v0`` for MAPDL exposed, you can access it via:

 .. code:: python